tencentyun/intlcloud-documents/yehe_doc/存储/对象存储/SDK 文档/Android SDK/对象操作/上传与复制对象_intl_en.md

         new CopyObjectRequest.CopySourceStruct(
         sourceAppid, sourceBucket, sourceRegion, sourceCosPath);

-String bucket = "examplebucket-1250000000"; // Bucket name in the format: `BucketName-APPID` String cosPath = "exampleobject"; // The location identifier of the object in the bucket, i.e. the object key
+String bucket = "examplebucket-1250000000"; // Bucket, formatted as BucketName-APPID
+String cosPath = "exampleobject"; // The location identifier of the object in the bucket, i.e., the object key

 String uploadId = "exampleUploadId";
 int partNumber = 1; // Part number
-long start = 0; // The starting part of the source object to be copied long end = 1023; //The ending part of the source object to be copied
+long start = 0; //The starting part of the source object to be copied long end = 1023; //The ending part of the source object to be copied

 UploadPartCopyRequest uploadPartCopyRequest =